Is This Loss Informative? Faster Text-to-Image Customization by Tracking Objective Dynamics: Understanding adaptation dynamics

 The results above show that fixing all random components of the textual inversion loss makes its dynamics more interpretable.
 To achieve our final goal of decreasing the inversion runtime, we need to design an early stopping criterion that leverages $\Ldet$ to indicate convergence.

 We propose Deterministic Variance Evaluation (DVAR), a simple variance-based early stopping criterion.
-It maintains a rolling variance estimate of $\Ldet$ over the last $N$ steps, and once this rolling variance becomes less than $\alpha$ of the global variance estimate ($\alpha\in(0;1)$), we stop training.
-A pseudocode implementation of DVAR is available in \cref{fig:dvar_pseudocode}.
+It maintains a rolling variance estimate of $\Ldet$ over the last $N$ steps, and once this rolling variance becomes less than $\alpha$ of the global variance estimate ($0<\alpha<1$), we stop training.
+A pseudocode implementation of DVAR is shown in \cref{fig:dvar_pseudocode}.

 This criterion is easy to implement and has two hyperparameters that are easy to tune: the window size for local variance estimation $N$ and the threshold $\alpha$.
-In our experiments, we found $N=282$ and $\alpha=0.39$ to work relatively well for all concepts and models we evaluated.
+In our experiments, we found $\{N=310, \alpha=0.15\}$ for Textual Inversion, $\{N=440, \alpha=0.4\}$ for DreamBooth, and $\{N=180, \alpha=0.15\}$ for Custom Diffusion to work relatively well across all concepts we evaluated.

 Importantly, we use this criterion while training in the \textbf{regular fully stochastic setting}: our goal is not to modify the objective, and using fixed random variables and data can affect the model's generalization capabilities.
 As we demonstrate in \cref{sect:evaluation}, our approach demonstrates significant improvements when compared to baselines, even when all sources of randomness are fixed.